 As a general rule, anywhere south of the Buenos Aires-Santiago latitude line, the seasons are the opposite of the northern hemisphere.
 December-February is the South American summer, while June-August is the South American winter.

 Travel Tip #2: Go When the Rainfall is Mild

 In the Andes mountains of Peru, April-June is just after the rainy season, and the mountaintops are still snow-covered.
 The question of when to travel to South America has long been answered by professional photographers: those iconic pictures of Machu Picchu covered in lush green vegetation and standing between snow-capped mountains are always taken during this period April-June.

 But South America is a vast continent, and there are many unique geographical features that make distinct climates.
 In many parts of South America, the “dry” season means a little rain every day and cool temperatures.
-Wheras within the tropics, the “rainy” season means a lot of sunshine, warmer temperatures, and the occassional heavy thunderstorm.
+Whereas within the tropics, the “rainy” season means a lot of sunshine, warmer temperatures, and the occasional heavy thunderstorm.

 Travel Tip #3: Go When There are Fewer People Traveling

 Unless you are traveling to South America for a very popular event like Rio Carnival or Inti Raymi, you can find out when to travel to South America by avoiding these peak travel times.
 Peak travel times for travel to South America are generally June-August, when most North Americans have school vacations, as well as in December for the holidays.
 Also note that Semana Santa, the week of Easter celebrations in Latin America, is also a popular vacation time for locals.
 So the best time to travel to South America is after Easter until school vacations start in mid-June.
 So again, April-June is the absolute low season, when even the airlines typically have special fares during that time.